publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXIX/m__us_usc_t42_s1396a.md

     The Native American Housing Assistance and Self-Determination Act of 1996, referred to in subsec. (e)(13)(F)(ii)(I)(ll), is [Pub.
 L. 104–330][/us/pl/104/330], Oct.
 26, 1996, [110 Stat.
 4016][/us/stat/110/4016], which is classified principally to chapter 43 (§ 4101 et seq.) of Title 25, Indians.
 For complete classification of this Act to the Code, see Short Title note set out under [section 4101 of Title 25][/us/usc/t25/s4101] and Tables.

+    The Internal Revenue Code of 1986, referred to in subsecs. (e)(14)(G) and (u)(3), is classified generally to Title 26.

     The Public Health Service Act, referred to in subsecs. (u)(3) and (aa)(3), is [act July 1, 1944, ch.
 373][/us/act/1944-07-01/ch373], [58 Stat.
 682][/us/stat/58/682].
 Titles XV and XXII of the Act are classified generally to subchapters XIII (§ 300k et seq.) and XX (§ 300bb–1 et seq.), respectively, of chapter 6A of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 201 of this title][/us/usc/t42/s201] and Tables.

-    The Internal Revenue Code of 1986, referred to in subsec. (u)(3), is classified generally to Title 26.

     The Employee Retirement Income Security Act of 1974, referred to in subsec. (u)(3), is [Pub.
 L. 93–406][/us/pl/93/406], Sept.
 2, 1974, [88 Stat.
 829][/us/stat/88/829].
 Title VI of the Act probably means part 6 of subtitle B of title I of the Act which is classified generally to part 6 (§ 1161 et seq.) of subtitle B of subchapter I of chapter 18 of Title 29, Labor, because the Act has no title VI.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1001 of Title 29][/us/usc/t29/s1001] and Tables.